Are Biosimilars the Solution to High-Cost Specialty Drugs?

-The first biosimilar was approved in 2015 and to date, only 33 biosimilars have been approved, a little more than half of which have made it to market.
-While uptake has been slow, the expiration of patent protection for Humira in 2023 and several other blockbuster specialty drugs over the next three years may speed the growth of biosimilars.
+The first biosimilar was approved in 2015 and to date, about 44 have been approved for use.
 Let’s take a deeper dive into biosimilars, including what they are, factors that have caused their slow uptake, the market dynamics that could accelerate their growth, and, perhaps most important, the potential impact to plan sponsors.

 What are Biosimilars?